dotaplayer1/rock-paper-scissors/README.md

 a javascript program that allows you to play rock paper scissors against a computer.
-Meant to be played in the console.